 My case study on the geographies of higher education in Shenzhen unpacks the changing nature of higher education in China through investigating the case of Shenzhen as a special economic zone (SEZ)… read more

-2021-2022, 2021 Guangdong Educational Science Planning Project, Model and Pattern of the Innovative Development of Higher Education in the Pilot Demonstration Area.
-(Research Assistant, PI Doctor Xu Liu)
+2021-2022: Guangdong Educational Science Planning Project (2021), 'Model and Pattern of the Innovative Development of Higher Education in the Pilot Demonstration Area' (Research Assistant, PI Dr Xu Liu)

-2021-2022, 2021 Shenzhen Philosophy and Social Science Planning Project, A Study on the History of Development for Higher Education Innovation of Shenzhen (Research Assistant, PI Doctor Xu Liu)
+2021-2022: Shenzhen Philosophy and Social Science Planning Project (2021), 'A Study on the History of Development for Higher Education Innovation of Shenzhen' (Research Assistant, PI Dr Xu Liu)

 My case study on the geographies of higher education in Shenzhen unpacks the changing nature of higher education in China through investigating the case of Shenzhen as a special economic zone (SEZ) with the great autonomy in policy experiment and the strategic mission in integration in the global market economy.
 In doing so, this study draws on original empirical data (including interview data of local officials, university leaders, managers, and students) collected from 12-month fieldwork in Shenzhen between 2021 and 2022.
 The PhD program is supervised by Sarah Hall and Shaun French.